skemper/www.jhu-oose.com/toolbox/index.md

 **Integration.** The tools must work well together.

 **Industry Standard.** The tools must not be only pedagogical toys, but actually be used in industry.
+For insight on this, refer to surveys like [JetBrains’s State of Developer Ecosystem](https://www.jetbrains.com/lp/devecosystem-2019/) and [Stack Overflow’s Developer Survey](https://insights.stackoverflow.com/survey/), and to other metrics such as the number of stars on GitHub, the number of downloads on the package manager, the number of answered questions on [Stack Overflow](https://stackoverflow.com), and so forth.

 Tools in the Toolbox
 --------------------